 - Supported with application examples in Atmel START

 Have some info to add for this board?
 Edit the source for this page here.

 Every time we commit new code to CircuitPython we automatically build binaries for each board and language.
 The binaries are stored on Amazon S3, organized by board, and then by language.
+These releases are even newer than the development release listed above.
 Try them if you want the absolute latest and are feeling daring or want to see if a problem has been fixed.

-Latest version: v3.10.0
+Latest version: v3.15.0

-The bootloader allows you to load CircuitPython, Makecode, and Arduino programs.
+The bootloader allows you to load CircuitPython, MakeCode, and Arduino programs.
 The bootloader is not CircuitPython.
 You can check the current version of your bootloader by looking in the INFO_UF2.TXT file when the BOOT drive is visible (FEATHERBOOT, CPLAYBOOT, etc.).

 To update, first save the contents of CIRCUITPY, just in case.
 Then double-click the reset button to show the BOOT drive.
 Drag the update-bootloader .uf2 file to the BOOT drive.
 Wait a few tens of seconds for the bootloader to update; the BOOT drive will reappear.
-Check INFO_UF2.TXT to verify that the bootloader version has been updated.
+After you update, check INFO_UF2.TXT to verify that the bootloader version has been updated.
 Then you will need to reload CircuitPython.